SeaOfWolf/CV/index.md

 - 9 G.C.S.E’s: A - C

 ## Interests:
-- Music - Guitar, Drums, Piano and anythign I can make a bunch of noise with
+- Music - Guitar, Drums, Piano and anything I can make a bunch of noise with
 - Climbing
 - Skateboarding
 - Gymnastics